Seahawks mailbag: Examining the potential roles for DK Metcalf, L.J. Collier and Shaquem Griffin

 Mingo, last year’s starter at SLB, also returns.
 And while his contract makes Mingo a potential cap casualty (Seattle could save $4.1 million releasing him), the Seahawks appear to be giving every chance for him to stick around, with Carroll saying they plan to use him more as a pass rusher this season.

-Mingo was one of the team’s best special teams players last year — his 373 special teams snaps were 94 more than anyone else — and Carroll said at the end of minicamp, his special teams roles means Seattle would like to carve out enough of a defensive presence for Mingo to keep him around.
+Mingo was one of the team’s best special teams players last year — his 373 special teams snaps were 94 more than anyone else — and Carroll said at the end of minicamp his special teams roles means Seattle would like to carve out enough of a defensive presence for Mingo to keep him around.

 “We want to make sure we get a good role for him so he can help us on defense,’’ Carroll said.